arsari/InventoryAppRepo/README.md

 ### Note

-This repo is the completed and refactor of the SNHU CS-360-X6386 Mobile Architect & Programming 21EW6 final course project.
+This repo is the refactor and completed final project of the SNHU CS360 Mobile Architect & Programming 21EW6 course.
 Screenshots varies from final running app.

 ---